-If you ask anyone in the world the name of the most famous landmark in Paris, chances are they will answer: the Eiffel Tower!
+If you ask anyone worldwide the name of the most famous landmark in Paris, they will answer: the Eiffel Tower!

-Indeed, the Iron Lady symbolises for many Paris and France.
+Indeed, the Iron Lady symbolises Paris and France.

-At 325 meters high, it is still the highest monument in Paris and, obviously, it can be seen from many places in the city.
+At 325 meters high, it is still the highest monument in Paris and can be seen from many places in the city.
 It is, therefore, an ideal landmark and serves as a beacon for many Parisians and tourists.

 At night, the top of the tower houses a beam of light like a lighthouse, illuminating the Parisian sky.

 But the main drawback of this landmark par excellence is its location.
-In fact, the Eiffel Tower is not located in the very heart of Paris, as it is slightly off-centre to the south-west.
+In fact, the Eiffel Tower is not located in the heart of Paris, as it is slightly off-centre to the southwest.

-The landmark located in the heart of Paris is both a monument and a church: Notre-Dame de Paris.
+The landmark in the heart of Paris is a monument and a church: Notre-Dame de Paris.

 - Find out more about the Eiffel Tower on the blog

-- Enrol on our discover online course: the Secrets of the Eiffel Tower.
+- Enrol in our discovery online course: the Secrets of the Eiffel Tower.